era1112/Era1112/README.md

 About me:
-- Canadian university student (Computer Science), working towards CISSP
+- Canadian university student (Computer Science)
-- Interested in reverse engineering for embedded systems, OS internals, and carrier-grade networking
+- Interested in reverse engineering, embedded systems, OS internals, and carrier-grade networking
 - Looking for projects to collaborate on for personal experience, pm me!